-- a) Primary goal of development cooperation: The rationale of aid -its goals- can make measuring the effectiveness of funds more difficult.
+- a) Primary goal of development cooperation: The rationale of aid its goals can make measuring the effectiveness of funds more difficult.
 A multitude of actors might result in various agendas. - b) Organisational capacity: structures and planning processes might have been inadequate and not sufficiently targeted for results.
-We will have to differentiate between structures within the Commission and Member States, and the overall structure of the system of EU development cooperation. - c) Overall coherence: And it might be the case that negative effects of policy decisions taken in other policy fields (trade, agriculture, consumer protection, etc.) have repercussions on the development opportunities of partner countries.
+We will have to differentiate between structures within the Commission and Member States, and the overall structure of the system of EU development cooperation.